jackbdu/web-dev-workshop/README.md

 - Be able to identify and use the right frameworks depending on the needs
 - Be able to choose an API and learn its usage from documentations
 - Have a basic understanding of server-side web development
-- Be able to build a server for a simple web applications
-- Have a simple working website hosted on GitHub
+- Have a unique website hosted on GitHub
 - Be empowered with infinite resources online to further develop their skills in web development on their own

 ## Teaching Methodology